Germany's SPD to decide on talks for new Merkel govt

 Germany had to consider the proposals from a broader perspective than how much they would cost, Gabriel told news weekly Der Spiegel, warning that inaction would be "naive and dangerous for the European project".

-But he met the fate of Merkel's previous challengers, with a campaign -- built on fighting social inequality -- losing steam amid a string of regional poll defeats.
+But over the following months Schulz met the fate of Merkel's previous challengers, with his campaign -- built on fighting social inequality -- losing steam amid a string of regional poll defeats.

 In the September general election, in which the far-right Alternative for Germany (AfD) protest party siphoned millions of votes from all mainstream parties, the SPD scored just under 21 percent, its worst showing since World War II.

-Most members felt that the past four years -- in which the SPD was Merkel's junior partner in the unhappy "grand coalition" -- had badly wounded party support and morale.
+Most members felt that the past four years -- in which the SPD was Merkel's junior partner in the unhappy "grand coalition", or "GroKo" in German political shorthand -- had badly wounded party support and morale.

 Thousands of members had already defected from the historical working-class champions when former chancellor Gerhard Schroeder slashed back the welfare state in the early 2000s.